dalder1/CompetitiveWordle/README.md

 - This file contains all the possible target words for our game - it is taken from the original Wordle game, and contains 2,315 common(ish) English words for use as Wordle answers.

+## Overview of Packages
+`threading`
+- This package is the standard Python threading library.
+We use it for our server and client threading needs, as well as locks, condition variables, and events.

+`socket`
+- This package is the standard Python socket library.
+We use it to connect our server and clients.

+`pickle`
+- This is a serialization module - we use it to convert our objects into bytestreams for communication between the server and client.

+`random`
+- This is the standard python random library - we use it to pick the target words.